Taking action on smoking and health

 The aim of the report is to provide an overview of smoking and mental health in Scotland; to share learning from policy and practice; and to present recommendations which aim to close the inequality gap and build a tobacco-free generation by 2034.

-If you work in a mental health support setting and would like to know more about how we can upskill yourself or your team to provide information around smoking, please get in touch or visit the IMPACT website.
+If you work in a mental health support setting and would like to know more about how we can upskill yourself or your team to provide information around smoking, please email email@example.com and we'll put you in touch with the closest local NHS trainer.

 ASH Scotland commissioned a consultation to explore smoking, young people and mental health.
 This was conducted in 2021 and a copy of the report and recommendations can be found on our young people and mental health page.